mrc-ide/mintr/inst/json/impact_docs.md

 Lines show either:

-*   a 'do-nothing' scenario where interventions are not replaced (grey)
+*   a no intervention scenario where interventions are not replaced (grey)
 *   continuation of Pyrethroid-only ITNs (blue)
 *   a switch to Pyrethroid-PBO ITNs (green)
 *   a switch to Pyrethroid-pyrrole ITNs (dark green)